Hacker0x01/docs.hackerone.com/docs/programs/product-offerings.md

 ### Next Steps
 If you've decided to:
-* Start a HackerOne Bounty or Response program, see: [Program Start-Up Guide](program-start-up-guide.html).
+* Start a HackerOne Bounty or Response program, see: [Program Starting Point](program-starting-point.html).
 * Start a HackerOne Challenge program, send a note to challenge@hackerone.com.